kcamp27/final-project/README.md

 For this report, tables will include descriptive statistics and results from the regression models.
 Data from CDC Wonder to create map graphics and examine state-level covariates, while NVSS data will be used for regression modeling.
 Figures may include relations between timing of care, number of visits, and insurance status.
 A graphical map will be included to show the birthrate in the US (figure 1).
 Analyses may also include variables from American Community Survey to examine place-based associations and build multi-level models.

 ### Docker Container
 For this report, a docker image is available on docker hub: https://hub.docker.com/repository/docker/kcamp27/hdp.
 To build the container, use `docker build -t hdp.` To run the container, use `docker run -it hdp bash`.
-In the container image, run `make final_report` to build the compiled final report and this will be saved within the project folder.
+In the container image, run `make final_report/report.html` to build the compiled final report and this will be saved within the project folder.

 ## Code description